dortania/OpenCore-Legacy-Patcher/docs/INSTALLER.md

 For this guide, we'll be using the standard OpenCore-Patcher (GUI).

-Once downloaded, open the app and you should be greeted with this menu:
+Once downloaded, open the app and you should be greeted by this menu:

 ![OCLP GUI Main Menu](../images/OCLP-GUI-Main-Menu.png)

-First we'll want to select the "Create macOS Installer" button.
+First, we'll want to select the "Create macOS Installer" button.
 This will present you with 2 options:

 ![](../images/OCLP-GUI-Create-Installer-Menu.png)